EdvardM/railsgirls-ruby/basics.md

 puts "Howdy" # here we have some Ruby code
 ```

 is something you can type into Ruby interpreter.
-That is, open up some sort of terminal and type `pry` or `irb`. "irb" stands for "interactive Ruby interpreter" and allow you to try out code immediately.
-Pry is a tool that makes working with irb much more nice, has fancy colours and whatnot.
-From now on I'll assume you use Pry, but you can just use irb if you like.
+That is, open up a
+terminal and type `pry` or `irb`.

+"irb" stands for "interactive Ruby interpreter" and allows you to try out code
+immediately.
+Pry is a tool that makes working with irb much more nice, has
+fancy colours and whatnot.
+From now on I'll assume you use Pry, but you can
+use irb if you like.

-If the code can be tried as-is, I'll write suggested filename to the top of the file (somefile.rb above).
-You may use any name you wish, but then you need to take that into account when you try running the examples.
+If the code can be tried as-is, I'll write suggested filename to the top of
+the file, like `somefile.rb` above.
+You may use any name you wish, but you need
+to take that into account when you try running the examples.

 Anything that looks like

 > cd projects/ruby-tutorial

-is meant to be typed into the terminal (that is, NOT to irb or pry)
+is meant to be typed into the terminal, that is, NOT in irb or pry.

-So, you might want to keep three windows open: one editor window, and two terminal windows in the same directory.
-The other terminal would have pry open, whereas from the other you could run code written in the editor.
-This way you don't need to open and close pry in between.
+You also might want to keep three windows open: one editor window, and two
+terminal windows in the same directory.
+The other terminal would have pry/irb
+open, whereas from the other you could run code written in the editor.
+This
+way you don't need to open and reopen things all the time.

 ### Tools

 You only need Ruby for this.
-Any version at or greater than 1.9.3 should be ok, though 2.2 and is recommended.
+Any version at or greater than 1.9.3 should be
+ok, though 2.2 and is recommended.
 You can find out your version by typing

 > ruby -v